shaps987/RoboArm/readme_needs_to_be_updated.md

 ### 3. **Assemble the Robotic Arm**
    - Connect the servos to the servo controller.
-   - Connect the motor controllers to the mecanum wheel motors.
+   - Connect the L298Ns (the motor controllers) to the motors.
-   - Connect the servo controller and motor controllers to the Raspberry Pi Zero.
+   - Connect the servo controller and motor controllers to the Raspberry Pi Pico.
    - Wire the **12V battery** as follows:
      - Connect the positive terminal to a **10A slow-blow fuse** then to a **rocker switch** and then split to two buck converters.
      - **Buck Converter #1 (5V)**:
-       - Connect the positive output to the Raspberry Pi Zero, PCA9685, and logic inputs of both L298Ns.
+       - Connect the positive output to the Raspberry Pi Pico, PCA9685, and logic inputs of both L298Ns.
        - Use a **5A slow-blow fuse** after the buck converter.
      - **Buck Converter #2 (7V)**:
        - Split the positive output into two separate wires, each passing through a **5A circuit breaker** before connecting to the VIN inputs of each L298N motor driver.